 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in CompSci, too.
-About 11.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in CompSci.
+About 11.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia